 Your bike tour will end back at Marienplatz just in time to grab a bite and have another mug of beer — very important to keep having during our Munich travel itinerary.
 And there can’t be a better place than Viktualienmarkt now that you’re already there.

-Located in Marienplatz, Viktualienmarkt is a daily food market and an ideal stop to try some typical delicacies from Bavaria, but also products from across Germany.
+Located in Marienplatz, Viktualienmarkt is a daily food market and an ideal stop to try some typical delicacies of Bavaria, but also products from across Germany.
 Visiting Vikatulienmarkt and eating some food is certainly one of the best things to do in Munich.

 Climb The St. Peter’s Church